-- 1. Two one-hour lecture-discussion sessions and one one-hour tutorial each week.

-- 2. Papers A short paper due February 17th and a longer paper due March 31st.

-- 3. Examination there will be a one hour final examination (Examination questions will be distributed well in advance.)

-- 4. Grade Assessment 10% short paper
+- 1. Two one-hour lecture-discussion sessions and one one-hour tutorial each week. - 2.
+Papers 2 papers (1 short and 1 long) - Examination there will be a one hour final examination (examination questions will be distributed well in advance). - 4.
+Grade Assessment 10% short paper

-- 10% lecture and tutorial participation
+10% lecture and tutorial participation

-- 40% term paper

-- 40% final examination
+- 40% term paper - 40% final examination